clarktrimble/ba-blog/content/blog/funhouse/index.md

 ```

 The tricky part for me was to (mostly) ignore `block` in the handler and read from the enclosed `results`.
-Again, the data is handled block-wise enabling column-oriented efficiency.
+Again, the data is handled block-wise enabling the potential for column-oriented efficiency.

-Per-column appends use type-specific helpers.
+The per-column append lines use type-specific helpers.
 Let's have closer look at one of them:

 ```go